... old habits die hard ... begun c. 2003, last updated October 2024

 Wanting a little more power than the PL5 with a little more liquidity than the NuPrime ST-10, we purchased a pair of factory built Tubes4HiFi / VTA M-125's.
 This less than enjoyable experience is detailed in teaching the Tubes4HiFi / VTA M-125 to sing.

 When properly built, the M-125 is an effortless amp to enjoy.
-Full range with the Spica TC-50 or as the mid driver amp in the LFT-8b, the music is palpable.
+Full range with TC-50s or as the mid driver in the LFT-8b, the music is palpable.
 Dynamics are excellent.
 There's no confusion between a close mic'd studio album and an opera recorded with three tube microphones on a tube recorder in 1958.
 Perspective, dynamics and studio trickery are accurately rendered.

 I love it when a Planar comes together

-As much as I love the TC-50, ever since I first heard the Quad ESL-57, planar speakers have held a fascination.
+As much as I love the TC-50, ever since I first heard the Quad ESL-57 in the early 70's, planar speakers have held a fascination.
 They have a certain magic (and long list of imperfections) that I find seductive.
 Not having a room as I did in the 80's to house a set of large Magnepans, I toyed with other options: newer Quads, Martin-Logans and other less well known and somewhat more esoteric marques.

 By chance, I discovered the Eminent Technology LFT-8b and subsequent research induced me to spring for a set.
 As I had 4 amplifiers, well 2 [ST-10 & PL5] and a bit [2x M-125s], I thought it might be fun to tri-amp the LFT–8b.
 Subsequent individual measurements of the woofer and panels led me to abandon my self-designed analog XOver in favor of DSP.
 Bruce Thigpen, inventor of the LFT panel, is an all around genuinely nice guy who provided unstinting help and advice on integrating and tweaking the LFT-8b for the tri-amp project.